Learn how you can submit suggestions for content to be included in the Tech Aloud podcast.

 What can you suggest?

-As an experiment, for the week of SAP TechEd Barcelona (i.e. next week), I invite you to submit candidate blog posts or articles for consideration.
+As an experiment, for the duration of SAP TechEd 2019 (i.e. the three instances of this event, in Las Vegas, Barcelona and Bangalore), I invite you to submit candidate blog posts or articles for consideration.
 I would love to hear from you and see what you can come up with – I love that I’m always discovering fascinating things from my friends and colleagues.

 If you have a candidate blog post or article that you found interesting and think others will, and it fits the objective and subjective criteria as described above, please submit it by creating an issue in the repo, and I’ll handle it from there.
 Don’t worry about adding anything else at all to the issue, other than the title and the description, also making sure they are formatted as I’ve described above.